 The aim is to build a component library that can be used to construct a reusable chart library and a custom one-off chart.
 VX is essentially unopinionated and is a collection of reusable low-level visualization components.
 Retain the sizes of your bundle down and just use the packages you require.

-Underneath the surface, VX uses d3 for the calculations and math.
+Underneath the surface, VX uses d3 for calculations and math.
 If you build your own amazing chart library on top of VX, it’s simple to create an API component that fully hides D3.
 This means that the team can build charts as effectively as using reusable react com.

 Features of VX